IgniteUI/help-topics/topics/01_General-and-Getting-Started/08_Touch_Support_for_NetAdvantage_for_jQuery_Controls.md

 ###<a id="mobile-pages-best-practice"></a>Mobile Pages Best Practices

-Ignite UI controls are optimized for touch as well as standard desktop web browser use.
+%%ProductName%% controls are optimized for touch as well as standard desktop web browser use.
 In addition to using the stock controls you will want to make sure to follow a few best practices in order to get the best performance and response from each control:

 -   **Use Modernizr**

-	Use the Modernizr JavaScript library together with Ignite UI controls in order to ensure the controls render in the most touch-optimized mode possible.
+	Use the Modernizr JavaScript library together with %%ProductName%% controls in order to ensure the controls render in the most touch-optimized mode possible.

 -   **Define the viewport meta tag**